Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Design that maximizes simplicity, making it great for average consumers, with easy-to-access controls on the handle and a powerful 3000 RPM dual-action brush roll.

-The Bissell CrossWave is built from the ground up to reduce the intimidation factor that occasionally comes with wet and dry vacuums, as it features easy-to-use controls that are placed on the handle itself, allowing for easy speed and power adjustments.
-The dual-tank design helps to keep dirty and clean water absolutely separate and the 3000 RPM dual-action brush roll makes short work out of caked-in stains and debris.
+The Bissell CrossWave is built from the ground up to reduce the intimidation factor that occasionally comes with wet and dry vacuums.
+It features easy-to-use controls on the handle, allowing for easy speed and power adjustments.
+The dual-tank design helps to keep dirty and clean water absolutely separate, and the 3000 RPM dual-action brush roll makes short work out of caked-in stains and debris.
 Then once your home is clean, you can move on to cleaning your pool once you learn how a pool vacuum works.

 Award: BEST ACCESSORIES